DOI-BOR/et-demands/docs/tools.rst

 summary shapefiles for viewing and analysis of the spatial distribution of evaporation and net irrigation water requirements (NIWR).
-Specific Time periods can be specified to process statistics for annual, growing season (as defined by ETDemands), or custom day of year ranges.
+Specific Time periods can be specified to process statistics for annual, growing season (as determined by ETDemands), or custom day of year ranges.
 The output shapefiles contain the standard 'ETCells' shapefile information as well as cropweighted 'ETact', 'NIWR' information for each ET Zone.